marvin-hansen/goC8/README.md

 Welcome to the GitHub page for goC8, a Golang driver for the macrometa global data platform (GDN).

-## About Macrometa
+## About

 [Macrometa](https://www.macrometa.com/) is a secure, global data platform with integrated pub/sub, stream processing, search, functions, and 4 databases all through one single API.

-Supported databases:
+goC8 is an open source client that implements the macrometa API.
+Currently, goC8 only supports the following datastores:
 * Collections
 * Documents
+* Graph

 ## Install